|

 Trim

 away excess.
-This makes for quicker downloads.
+This makes for quicker reading.

 - Post your